|

 which centers the page number between hyphens and formats

 nothing at the upper left and right.
-Header macros call
+Header macros call PX

-the string TPh.
+string TPh.
 See EH, OH, and TP.

 PIC [-B] [-C|-I n|-L|-R] file [width [height]]

 Include PostScript document file.
-The optional -B
+The optional -B argument

-picture is left-aligned.
-Optional width and height
+default, the picture is left-aligned.
+Optional width and

-two-pass processing; see INITR and mmroff(1).
+requires two-pass processing; see INITR and mmroff(1).

 PS Start picture input preprocessed by pic(1).

-PY As PE , but with “flyback”, returning the drawing position
+PY As PE, but with “flyback”, returning the drawing position

 extension.